 Beyond FAR: Rethinking Accountability and Risk Culture in Superannuation

-A closer look why compliance is only the beginning of the journey.
+/A closer look at why compliance is only the beginning of the journey.
 With Liana Brover and May Lee.

 At the October 2025 ASFA Legislation Discussion Group, we hosted an insightful deep dive into the Financial Accountability Regime (FAR) and the evolving landscape of risk culture in superannuation.
 If you’re still catching your breath after implementing your Statement of Accountabilities or wrangling senior executives to sign off on yet another list of “must-dos”, you’re not alone.
 But as the dust settles, it’s becoming clear that mere compliance is far from enough.